Nihira11/stock-trend-volatility/README.md

 ## Findings

-Numbers below are from the default ticker set over a 10-year window (to 11 Jun 2026).
-They're illustrative of *why* the tool exists, not investment advice.
+The following findings use the default ticker group over a ten-year period ending on 11 June 2026.
+They are examples of what the dashboard can identify and are not investment advice.

 - **A risk model is only useful if it survives backtesting.** The VaR backtest compares observed exceedances against the model's expected breach rate using the Kupiec proportion-of-failures test.
 Several equities showed materially more 99% VaR breaches than predicted by the normal distribution, reinforcing the conclusion that equity returns are fat-tailed and that parametric normal VaR systematically understates extreme downside risk.